SECURE 2.0 · IRS Uniform Lifetime Table · RMDs begin at age 75 · 2026 Tax / IRMAA Code

 Limitations

 Growth is constant here; markets are not.
-A single annual rate is a useful fiction.
+A single annual rate is a useful fiction — actual returns vary year to year and sequence of returns matters.

 Tax law changes.
 Brackets, standard deductions, and IRMAA thresholds are all subject to legislation.

 Net spendable income is not calculated.
-The tool shows gross income and bracket placement, not after-tax cash.
+The tool shows gross income and bracket placement, not after-tax cash in hand.

 Longevity is unknown.
 Neither your lifespan nor your spouse's is factored in.